 During our development we separate off – repress, deny or disavow – experiences that are overwhelming, distressing or unacceptable to our sense of self, of who we are.
-One consequence of taking care of ourselves in this way is that whatever we repress always returns though in a disguised or distorted form.
+This helps us to preserve our sense of self in adverse circumstances.
+However, one consequence of taking care of ourselves in this way is that whatever we repress always returns – though in a disguised or distorted form.

 We can experience the return of the repressed as harmless, amusing or frustrating as in dreams, slips of the tongue, jokes and the ‘forgetting’ of important anniversaries or the mislaying of everyday objects.

 At other times we can experience the return of the repressed as disturbing or distressing, manifested in compulsive or self-sabotaging behaviour and obsessive